RiteshSureshAshtkar/IITH_Autonomous_Navigation_Deployment/README.md

 ```bash
 ros2 run serial_odom serial_odom_node_with_imu
 ```
-##### 1)Without IMU(MPU-6050).If you do not have access to IMU use this option.BEWARE RUNNING WITHOUT IMU CAUSES DRIFTING OF ODOM AND LOCALIZATION OF ROBOT IS NOT ACCURATE CAUSING INACCURACIES IN MAPPING AND AUTONMOUS NAVIGATION
+##### 1)Without IMU(MPU-6050).If you do not have access to IMU use this option.BEWARE RUNNING WITHOUT IMU CAUSES DRIFTING OF ODOM AND LOCALIZATION OF ROBOT IS NOT ACCURATE CAUSING INACCURACIES IN MAPPING AND AUTONOMOUS NAVIGATION
 ```bash
 ros2 run serial_odom serial_odom_node
 ```